-It also has a decent range for a small to medium-sized house, and if you have a large-house (more than 2700 sq feet) you will need to add another wireless access point to your network.
+It also has a decent range for small to medium-sized houses, and if you have a large house (more than 2700 sq feet) you will need to add another wireless access point to your network.
 Getting DD-WRT on this router is pretty straightforward and can be done in under 10 minutes.
 This wireless router has a powerful Qualcomm processor (the same kind of processor in your smartphone).
 It means that it is not going to overheat and perform great.

 I have used this router for my home network for about two years until I upgraded to WRT3200ACM.
 And I was fully satisfied with the performance of this wireless router.

 It still serves my home network as a second wireless access point and had pretty much zero downtime to this date.
 Coming at just under $60, it is an excellent budget wireless router that will get you up and running with DD-WRT in no time.

 I always recommend this router to anyone, who is looking for an upgrade to their ISP modem/router combo.
 In short: it’s a no-frills wireless router that also supports DD-WRT and is perfect for anyone looking to dip their toes into custom router firmware and upgrade their home network.

 ASUS is a well-known brand when it comes to computer hardware and accessories, but did you know they also made wireless routers?
 This wireless router from ASUS is a monster piece of networking equipment, and with its eight high-power antennas, it looks like it came right out of an Alien movie.